 10. Submission Letter

 (referred to in this Agreement as the “work”)

 The undersigned author(s) submit the work for publication on the Full Dentistry in Science, and attest and warrant that:

 1) The work and all other elements of the Work are original work without fabrication, plagiarism, or fraud.

 2) The work and all other elements of the Work are not currently under consideration elsewhere and the research reported will not be submitted for publication elsewhere unless a final decision is made that the manuscript is not acceptable for publication by the Publisher

-3) All copyrights of the work are from now on property of the Publisher, and no partial or complete reproduction is allowed without the previous authorization of Orthodontic Science and Practice.
+3) All copyrights of the work are from now on property of the Publisher, and no partial or complete reproduction is allowed without the previous authorization of Full Dentistry in Science.

 4) If the work is not acceptable for publication copyrights ownership transference will be suspended.